fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

     \label{fig:time-thread-correlation}
 \end{figure}

-This proof of concept highlights how the overhead paid for a continuos context switch introduced by OpenMP is dramatically higher than the performance gain due to the parallelization.
+This proof of concept highlights how the overhead paid for a continuos context switch introduced by OpenMP is higher than the performance gain due to the parallelization.
 Therefore, we came to the conclusion that since several optimizations are already included within modern compilers such as [gcc](https://gcc.gnu.org/), OpenMP introduces only an unwanted overhead for the problem that we are facing.
 Hence, the optimal scenario is represented by the single threaded multi-process case.

 The previously described phenomena is also observable from figure \ref{fig:threads-performance}.
 From there, it is possible to see that the execution time increases when the number of threads increases.
 Specifically, the dots in the plot represent the executed jobs while the size of the dots expresses the number of correctly terminated runs used to compute the average.